Mean dimension and AH-algebras with diagonal maps: A local approximation theorem

 If an AH-algebra with diagonal map has mean dimension zero, then, it has local slow dimension growth by Theorem \ref{LOA}.
 Then the following theorem states that the strict order on projections is in fact determined by their traces.

-\begin{thm} Let $A$ be an AH-algebra with diagonal map.
-If $A$ has mean dimension zero, then for any projections $p$ and $q$ in $A$, if $\tau(p)>\tau(q)$ for any tracial state $\tau$ on $A$, $q$ is Murray-von Neumann equivalent to a sub-projection of $p$. \end{thm} \begin{proof} Since the simplex of tracial states is compact, there exists $\delta>0$ such that $\tau(p)>\tau(q)+\delta$ for any tracial state $\tau$ on $A$.
+\begin{thm} Let $A$ be a {simple} AH-algebra with diagonal map.
+If $A$ has mean dimension zero, then, for any projections $p$ and $q$ in $A$, if $\tau(p)>\tau(q)$ for any tracial state $\tau$ of $A$, the projection $q$ is Murray-von Neumann equivalent to a sub-projection of $p$. \end{thm} \begin{proof} Since the simplex of tracial states is compact {and $A$ is simple}, there exists $\delta>0$ such that $\tau(p)>\tau(q)+\delta$ for any tracial state $\tau$ on $A$.

-We assert that one can find a homogeneous C*-algebra $C$ using Theorem \ref{LOA} such that $\{p, q\}\subseteq_{1/4} C$ and for any tracial state $\tau$ on $C$, one has where $p'$ and $q'$ are projections in $C$ which are close to $p$ and $q$ within $1/2$ respectively.
+We assert that one can find a homogeneous C*-algebra $C$ satisfying Theorem \ref{LOA} such that $\{p, q\}\subseteq_{1/4} C$ and for any tracial state $\tau$ on $C$, one has where $p'$ and $q'$ are projections in $C$ which are close to $p$ and $q$ within $1/2$ respectively.

-If this were not true, there is a sequence of $\{C_n\}$ such that such that for any $n$, there is a tracial state $\tau_n$ on $C_n$ with and moreover, $\{C_n\}$ approximates arbitrary large finite subset with arbitrary tolerance.
-Extend each $\tau_n$ to a state on $A$, and still denote it by $\tau_n$.
+If this were not true, there is a sequence of {unital sub-C*-algebras $\{C_n\}$ which satisfies the conclusion of Theorem \ref{LOA}} such that for any $n$, there is a tracial state $\tau_n$ on $C_n$ with and moreover, {the union of $\{C_n\}$ is dense in $A$}.
+Extend each $\tau_n$ to a state of $A$, and still denote it by $\tau_n$.

 Pick an accumulation point $\tau_\infty.$ It is clear that $\tau_\infty$ is a trace on $A$.
-However, which contradicts to the assumption.
-This prove the assertion.
+However, which contradicts the assumption.
+This proves the assertion.